openapi-ts/openapi-typescript/README.md

 const output = await openapiTS("https://myurl.com/v1/openapi.yaml");
 ```

 The Node API may be useful if dealing with dynamically-created schemas, or you’re using within context of a larger application.
 Pass in either a JSON-friendly object to load a schema from memory, or a string to load a schema from a local file or remote URL (it will load the file quickly using built-in Node methods).
-Note that a YAML string isn’t supported in the Node.js API; either use the CLI or convert to JSON using [js-yaml][js-yaml] first.
+Note that a YAML string isn’t supported in the Node.js API; either use the CLI or convert to JSON using [js-yaml](https://www.npmjs.com/package/js-yaml) first.

-⚠️ As of `v4.0`, `openapiTS()` is an async function.

 #### Custom Formatter